mlrun/mlrun/docs/runtimes/node-affinity.md

 You can configure pod toleration when creating a job, rerunning an existing job, and creating an ML function.
 The **Run on Spot nodes** drop-down list is in the **Resources** section of jobs.
-Configure the pod toleration for individual Nuclio functions when creating a function in the **Confguration** tab, under **Resources**.
+Configure the pod toleration for individual Nuclio functions when creating a function in the **Configuration** tab, under **Resources**.

 ### SDK configuration